harlanx/mkv_profile/README.md

 1. Run mkv_profile.exe to launch app

 - **Installer (MSIX)**
-    - Note: Requires Certificate Installation
+    - Note: Requires Certificate Installation (first time only or if previously removed)
 1. Head to the downloaded msix file
 1. Right click and select properties
 1. From the properties dialog, select Digital Signatures tab